overture-stack/website/markdown/documentation/maestro/installation/configuration/slack.md

 **To set this up, you need:**

-- A Slack integration token for the slack organization you will be sending messages to.
+- A Slack integration token for the Slack organization you will be sending messages to.
 For more information see [Slacks Official Documentation](https://slack.com/intl/en-ca/help/articles/215770388-Create-and-regenerate-API-tokens).
 - The channel name you want Maestro to update.

 Update the following properties in the `.env.maestro` file to manage the Slack connection: